Configuration Space BPHZ Renormalization on Analytic Spacetimes: Convergence of the -Operation

 hold.
-Otherwise they are non-overlapping, denoted by $\g\nolap\g'$. \end{defi} We note that Zimmermann \cite{Zimmermann:1969jj} defines overlap with respect to the edge set $E$.
+Otherwise they are non-overlapping, denoted by $\g\nolap\g'$. \end{definition} We note that Zimmermann \cite{Zimmermann:1969jj} defines overlap with respect to the edge set $E$.
 This mismatch to our definition results from the change of relevant variables when transferring from momentum space to configuration space.
 In the momentum space treatment, one associates the momenta to flows through lines rather than to vertices, which account only for momentum conservation.
 Instead, the relative position of vertices adjacent to the same edge determines their correlation in configuration space.
-Therefore it is sufficient to restrict the set of renormalization parts to full vertex parts, i.e. graphs $\g$ with $V(\g)$ and all edges connecting these vertices.
+Therefore it is sufficient to restrict the set of renormalization parts to full vertex parts, i.e.\ graphs $\g$ with $V(\g)$ and all edges connecting these vertices.
 The problem of such overlapping graphs may be resolved by collecting all divergent parts in a family of partially ordered sets.
 For our purpose, those are sets of subgraphs $\g\subseteq\G$ together with the usual inclusion $\subseteq$.
-Zimmermann introduced in \cite{Zimmermann:1969jj} the notion of forests, which are made up of all sets of non-overlapping graphs $\g\subseteq\G$. \begin{defi} A $\G$-forest $F$ is a partially ordered set (poset) over $V(\G)$. \end{defi} Note that the condition on subgraphs is less restrictive than in \cite{Zimmermann:1969jj}, hence gives rise to possibly more renormalization parts.
-Nevertheless we proceed to follow the idea of Zimmermann, i.e. in contrast to the initial $R$-operation, one does not apply the full Taylor operation to the distribution, i.e. computing always the Taylor remainder, but assigns to each element $f\in F$ the corresponding Taylor polynomial. \begin{defi} Let $f\in C^k(\Om)$ for $\Om\subset\IR^{n}$ convex.
+Zimmermann introduced in \cite{Zimmermann:1969jj} the notion of forests, which are made up of all sets of non-overlapping graphs $\g\subseteq\G$. \begin{definition} A $\G$-forest $F$ is a partially ordered set (poset) over $V(\G)$, where for each pair of elements in $F$ one relation of \eqref{eq:overlapping} holds. \end{definition} Note that the condition on subgraphs is less restrictive than in \cite{Zimmermann:1969jj}, hence gives rise to possibly more renormalization parts.
+Nevertheless we proceed to follow the idea of Zimmermann, i.e.\ in contrast to the initial $R$-operation, one does not apply the full Taylor operation to the distribution, i.e.\ computing always the Taylor remainder, but assigns to each element $f$ of a $\G$-forest $F$ the corresponding Taylor polynomial. \begin{definition} Let $f\in C^k(\Om)$ for $\Om\subset\IR^{n}$ convex.
 For $d\leq k$ and multiindex $\al$ with $|\al|\leq d$, the Taylor polynomial of $f$ about a point $\ol x$ is given by